Coping with COVID-19

 A change of focus

-When the nursing homes, senior assisted living centers, memory care centers, doctors offices, and first responders had dwindling supplies of PPE, they were frightened and anxious.
-They ordered supplies only to find that their orders were canceled or back-ordered indefinitely.
-Some started wearing bandannas as a crude mask.
+When the nursing homes, senior assisted living centers, memory care centers, doctors’ offices, and first responders had dwindling supplies of PPE, they were frightened and anxious.
+They ordered supplies only to find that their orders were cancelled or back-ordered indefinitely.
+Some started wearing bandannas as a crude masks.
 They knew it wouldn’t prevent COVID-19, but somehow it made them and their patients feel a bit better.
-So, with that information, our group started sewing.
+So, with that information, our group started sewing in an effort to help people relieve stress when coping with covid-19.
 We did this long before the CDC said everyone should be wearing a mask in public.

 We aren’t providing face masks to the general public, just as a free donation to nurses in our community.
 They are so grateful.
 I have had nurses call me, crying.
 One told me she was 32 weeks pregnant, had children at home, and had to go to work in a nursing home without a mask or gown.
 It broke my heart.

 I’m happy now to say that we have provided over 2,000 masks and we have received calls, thank you notes, and Facebook posts all thanking us for what we’ve done.

 That is personally rewarding.
 It’s how our society should be in all areas.
 We need to be respectful of each other, not just in person, but on a phone call or online.
 We need to thank each other.
 Coping with covid-19 is difficult and we need to feel true compassion for one another.